KennethJAllen/ygo-small-world/README.md

 ### Command Line Interface

-The command line interface for interacting with the Yu-Gi-Oh!
-Small World analysis tools and performing various analysesis is through `main.py`.
-Here’s how to use it:
+- The command line interface for interacting with the Yu-Gi-Oh!
+Small World analysis tools is through `cli.py`.

-1. **Add .ydk File to Directory**
-   - Add your .ydk file of the deck you wish to analyze to the ygo-small-world directory.
-A .ydk file may be downloaded from various online deck builder such as the [Ygopro deckbuilder](https://ygoprodeck.com/deckbuilder/).
-2. **Using the Script**:
-   - **Find Bridges**: To analyze bridges from a .ydk file:
-     ```
-     py main.py deck_name.ydk bridges
-     ```
-   - **Generate Adjacency Matrix**:
-     ```
-     py main.py deck_name.ydk matrix
-     ```
-   - **Visualize Graph**:
-     ```
-     py main.py deck_name.ydk graph
-     ```
-   - **Visualize Matrix**:
-     ```
-     py main.py deck_name.ydk matrix_image
-     ```
-   - **Options**:
-     - `--top TOP`: Limit the number of bridges shown for `bridges` argument. e.g. `--top 5` to only show top 5 bridges.
-     - `--squared`: Square the adjacency matrix for `matrix` or `matrix_image` arguments.
-     - `--update_data`: Update the card data to the latest version if needed.

-   Ensure `deck_name.ydk` is replaced with your .ydk file name.
+- Takes path to `.ydk` file, outputs bridges, adjacency matrix plot, squared adjacency matrix plot, and graph plot to output path (defaults to `./output`)
+- Example: `py -m cli "data/sample_deck.ydk"`

-### Jupyter Notebooks
+### Jupyter Notebook

-For a more interactive approach or for example usage, you can utilize the Jupyter notebooks located in the `examples` folder:
+- For a more interactive approach or for example usage, you can utilize demo the Jupyter notebook located in the `examples/demo.ipynb`.

-1. **Initial Setup**:
-   - Open `examples/bridge_generator_examples.ipynb` for top bridges or adjacency matrix outputs, or `examples/graph_adjacency_visualizer_examples.ipynb` for graph and adjaceny matrix image generation.
-   - If using a .ydk file, place it in the `examples` folder.
-Note: Side deck monsters are included in the analysis.
-Replace `sample_deck.ydk` with your file's name in all relevant cells.
-   - Run the cell under **Import Module** to set up the environment.

-2. **Update Card Data**:
 - Run `fetch_card_data.py` to update the card data to the latest version if needed.

-3. **Finding Bridges to Required Targets**:
-   - Open the `bridge_generator_examples.ipynb` notebook.
-   - Edit `deck_monster_names` in the cell under **Find Best Bridges From List of Names** with your main deck monster names.
-To include a list of required targets that must connect to all bridges, edit `required_target_names`.
-Ensure that all card names match their official names, including capitalization and special characters.
-Card names can be verified on the Yu-Gi-Oh! card database.
+- Alter path to `.ydk` file or update requiored target ids as desired.

 ## 📊 Dataset

 The card data `cardinfo.json` is obtained from the [Yu-Gi-Oh!
 API](https://ygoprodeck.com/api-guide/).